GSCC Weekly Featured Members

 BlueStreet Voices is a vocal jazz ensemble based out of Seattle, WA that performs tunes with a professional trio at our back.
 We put forth everything from foot-tappin’ jazz standards to classically arranged contemporary pop hits, including Latin, blues, gospel, and rich ballads.
 The mission of BlueStreet Voices is to promote vocal jazz education and music in the community, while providing high-quality, entertaining musical experiences for audiences and performers alike.
 (Read More)

 An auditioned community chamber choir, Meridian Ensemble is comprised of volunteer singers dedicated to producing high quality performances of secular choral repertoire spanning from the late nineteenth century to modern day.
 We welcome new members with solid musical skills and choral experience.
-The ensemble meets on Wednesday evenings at acoustically perfect Magnolia United Church of Christ.
+The ensemble meets on Wednesday evenings at acoustically wonderful Magnolia United Church of Christ.
 Auditions can be scheduled throughout the season.
 (Read More)